 Carl Dixon’s powerful vocals and songs have put him at the forefront of the Canadian rock industry for three decades.
-He’s renowned as both a solo artist and band member of groups such as Coney Hatch, The Guess Who and April Wine.
-After barely surviving a shocking car crash in 2008, Carl tours as an inspirational speaker to corporations across Canada and the USA sharing his inspiring comeback story.
-His solo rock album UNBROKEN was released in Canada in early 2020 to good media reviews.
+He’s renowned as both a solo artist and band member of groups such as CONEY HATCH, THE GUESS WHO, APRIL WINE After barely surviving a shocking car crash in 2008, Carl is now an inspirational speaker, MC and After Dinner Speaker.
+Head to CARL DIXON SPEAKS to find out more.

 Carl's early music career saw him in Coney Hatch opening for Iron Maiden and Judas Priests North American Tours - a impressive training ground for the young Canadian rockers.
 Hatch also opened for Triumph, Ted Nugent, Accept and Krokus.
 Carl scored a staff songwriting deal with Rondor Music (Universal) in New York in 1990.
 Carl wrote "Taste of Love" with Brett Walker for Jimi Jamison.
 That version was featured on an episode of "Baywatch." and in the feature film "Jersey Girl"

 CARL DIXON MUSIC: